[Major revision–posted 11/18/22 (replaces 12/9/15 edition)]

 • A notice to all security-sensitive Level II and CDL safety-sensitive position personnel and applicants that they must submit to post-offer/pre-employment alcohol and/or drug testing and are subject to post-accident drug and alcohol testing.

 TTUS and TTU will not be held liable for negligence by the drug- and alcohol-testing vendor.

 b.
 Supervisor Training

-At a minimum, the department must provide 60 minutes of training on drug and alcohol abuse by a qualified substance abuse professional to all supervisors who may be involved in determining if reasonable suspicion exists to require an employee to take an alcohol or drug test.
+At a minimum, the department must provide 120 minutes of training on drug and alcohol abuse by a qualified substance abuse professional to all supervisors who may be involved in determining if reasonable suspicion exists to require an employee to take an alcohol or drug test.
 No supervisor shall determine if reasonable suspicion exists without the completion of the required training.
 The EAP may conduct qualified training.
-Any expense relative to this training will be borne by the department.
+Any expense relative to this training will be the responsibility of the department.

 c.
 Recordkeeping Requirements

 All records of the drug and alcohol abuse prevention and testing program must be kept in a secure location with controlled access.
 All records must be maintained according to the following schedule: